AriFordsham/GHCWiki/design/deprecation-mechanisms/type-class-methods.md

 ## Syntax

 It's already possible to attach (deprecation) warnings to class methods.
 However, we need a different syntax for this new variant of warnings attached to methods:

 ```
+module M1 where

-moduleM1whereclassC a where
+class C a where
   foo :: a

   bar :: a -> a
   bar x = x

-  -- New class-method deprecation annotation-- NB: the pragma is indented at the class body level!{-# DEPRECATED bar "'bar' will cease to be a method of C, please avoid referring to it as a method of C!" #-}
+  -- New class-method deprecation annotation
+  -- NB: the pragma is indented at the class body level!
+  {-# DEPRECATED bar "'bar' will cease to be a method of C, please avoid referring to it as a method of C!" #-}

   doo :: a
   doo x = x

--- This is an ordinary (old-style) top-level indented deprecation{-# DEPRECATED foo "'foo' is obsolete and going away soon, please use 'doo' instead" #-}
+-- This is an ordinary (old-style) top-level indented deprecation
+{-# DEPRECATED foo "'foo' is obsolete and going away soon, please use 'doo' instead" #-}
 ```

 ## Review of DEPRECATED